nviaud/aws-general-cluster-terraform/README.md

 - [ ] Set up disaster recovery procedures
 - [ ] Review and adjust cost optimization settings
 - [ ] Configure TLS certificates for Gateway API
+- [ ] Review and customize Gatekeeper policies for your security requirements
+- [ ] Set webhook_failure_policy to "Fail" for stricter enforcement
+- [ ] Test Gatekeeper policies in non-production environments first
+- [ ] Customize allowed container registries to match your organization's registries
+- [ ] Configure required labels to match your tagging strategy

 ## Contributing